A Look At My Psygnosis Amiga Collection

 GLOBDULE. – Ex Animo.
 1993.

-This is yet another surprise game from Psygnosis, gameplay, graphics, and sound is of excellent quality and they came out of nowhere.
+This is yet another surprise game from Psygnosis; gameplay, graphics, and sound are of excellent quality, and they came out of nowhere.

-I recall buying this game from the (then) local el-shop together with Jurassic Park AGA and that the reason I bought it was that I had not seen the game earlier and of course, because it was a Psygnosis game.
+I recall buying this game from the (then) local el-shop together with Jurassic Park AGA, and the reason I bought it was that I had not seen the game earlier and of course, because it was a Psygnosis game.

-Very varied graphics was one of the reasons why I couldn’t get enough of this one.
+Very varied graphics were one of the reasons why I couldn’t get enough of this one.

 Verdict: No-Intro, Great looking box.
 Great gameplay.